Developer Documentation

 Odin Editor Config

-The Odin Editor Config script allows you to setup ODIN within your game and handles client authorization and is part of the ODIN SDK.
+The Odin Editor Config script allows you to set up ODIN within your game and handles client authorization and is part of the ODIN SDK.

 Odin Handler